-- Providing support, information and policy guidance for permit holders and those seeking permits; - Ensuring traders are familiar with the requirements of roadside and footpath trading; and - Maintaining a clear and straightforward compliance process; and - Equitably applying requirements for all businesses.
+- Providing information and Policy guides for permit holders; - Ensuring traders are familiar with the requirements of roadside and footpath trading; and - Maintaining a clear and straight forward compliance process.

-Scope
+4 Scope

-To whom does this Policy apply?
+4.1 To whom does this Policy apply?

-This Policy applies to any person, business or organisation who uses Council land or roads for trading activities within the Macedon Ranges Shire, where another permit or formal permission is not in place.
+This Policy applies to any person, business or organisation who uses Council land or roads for trading activities within the Macedon Ranges Shire.

-Who does it not apply to?
+4.2 Who does it not apply to?

-- Traders with stalls in a Council approved market, who are carrying out trading within the market footprint; - Traders permitted as part of a Council approved fair, event, or festival through Council's event notification process; - Traders on privately owned land; - Traders with Council consent, such as a seasonal user agreement, lease, or license to use the Council land or road (e.g. sports clubs); - Council staff or contractors carrying out duties on behalf of Council; and - Persons, businesses, or organisations using Council land or roads for activities other than trading (e.g. buskers, highway collectors, persons distributing advertising/promotional materials, or other uses not covered by this Policy.) - Note: A requirement to obtain a general local law permit with specific requirements still applies.
+- Traders with stalls in a Council approved market, who are carrying out trading within the market footprint; - Traders permitted as part of a Council approved fair, event, or festival through Council's event notification process; - Traders on privately owned land; - Traders with Council consent, such as a seasonal user agreement, lease, or license to use the Council land or road (e.g. sports clubs); - Council staff or contractors carrying out duties on behalf of Council; and - Persons, businesses, or organisations using Council land or roads for activities other than trading (e.g. buskers, highway collectors, persons distributing advertising/promotional materials, or other uses not covered by this Policy.)

+Note: A requirement to obtain a general local law permit with specific requirements still applies.

-What does the Policy cover?
+4.3 What does the Policy cover?